5/12/2025

 Larry Katz

 Sure.
-Hey, socket.
+Hey socket.
 Thanks.
 It's Larry again.
-Thanks for the thanks for the congratulations.
-So on consumer, first of all, not of the growths been and Elias can build on this, but a lot of the growths being driven by ACV release, right?
-That's that's that's really what's showing up there.
-And that's both cross sell and new logo to your question around new logo demand.
-And look, it continues to be solid in the consumer space.
-We continue to have what we think is the most comprehensive and most complete solution out there as a platform.
-And, you know, as I was talking to customers last week at Live, it is recognized to be the leader in the space and to really be mission critical.
-And so it's a feel good about our position there and the and the demand for for consumer.
-You know, I think in terms of the size of the clients that what I point to is the is the average ARR as Elias talked to is going up.
-And I think that's really just a power of demonstrates the power of the platform and how how we're how we're the value that we're delivering and what customers are willing to pay for that.
+Thanks for that.
+Thanks for the, uh, congratulations.
+Um, so on consumer, first of all, a lot of the growth has been, and Elias can build on this, but a lot of the growth has been driven by ACB release, right?
+That's, um, that's, that's really what's showing up there and that's both cross sell and new logo.
+To your question around new logo demand, look, it continues to be solid in the consumer space.
+We continue to have what we think is the most comprehensive and the most complete solution out there as a platform.
+And, you know, as I was talking to customers last week at Live, it is recognized to be a leader in the space and to really be mission critical.
+And so it's, I feel good about our position there and the demand for consumer.
+I think in terms of the size of the clients, what I point to is the average ARR, as Elias talked to, is going up.
+And I think that's really just a power of, demonstrates the power of the platform and how the value that we're delivering and what customers are willing to pay for that.
 So I think that's a part of it.
-We are seeing some additional success in larger clients.
-And we talked about some of those on the on the call as well.
-And I think that just speaks to the scalability of the platform as well.
-So, yeah.
-So anything you want to add, either Nicholas or Elias?
+We are seeing some additional success in larger AUM, clients, and we talked about some of those on the call as well, and I think that just speaks to the scalability of the platform as well.
+So, yeah, so anything you want to add, either Nicholas or Lionel?

 speaker